Parents and child killed when tree falls on car as heavy rain and flooding hit Tennessee

 CHATTANOOGA, Tenn.
 (AP) — A mother, father and child were killed when a tree fell on their car during heavy rain and flooding in Tennessee, an official said Wednesday.

-The three were killed when saturated ground caused a large tree to fall in the Chattanooga suburb of East Ridge just after midnight, Hamilton County Office of Emergency Management spokesperson Amy Maxwell said by telephone.
+The three were killed when saturated ground caused a large tree to fall in the Chattanooga suburb of East Ridge just after midnight, Hamilton County Office of Emergency Management spokesperson Amy Maxwell said.

+A search was also ongoing Wednesday for a man who walked through a flooded road in Chattanooga on Tuesday night but hadn’t been seen since, Maxwell said.

-The full extent of the damage isn’t yet known, Maxwell said.
-County officials will tour the damage in the East Ridge area on Wednesday morning, she said.
+The full extent of the damage isn’t yet known.
+County officials planned to tour the damage Wednesday morning, Maxwell said.

 The flooding prompted rescues of people stuck in homes and swamped vehicles on Tuesday, and the region was bracing for more rainfall and flooding Wednesday.
-Hamilton County Mayor Weston Wamp declared a local state of emergency Tuesday night as first responders responded to flash flooding and urged people to exercise extreme caution.
+Hamilton County Mayor Weston Wamp declared a local state of emergency Tuesday night.
+Residents were urged to exercise extreme caution.

 The National Weather Service issued a flood watch for much of middle Tennessee through Wednesday night, warning of scattered flash flooding with tropical-like heavy rainfall and the possibility of training storms, especially over already saturated areas.

-Chattanooga Fire crews rescued motorists trapped in vehicles and residents stuck in their homes, fire department officials said.
+Chattanooga Fire crews rescued people trapped in vehicles and residents stuck in their homes, fire department officials said.
 Flooding closed parts of Interstate 24 in the area, but it reopened once floodwaters receded.

 Swiftwater rescue teams rescued residents of three East Ridge homes trapped by rising floodwaters, according to the Hamilton County Sheriff’s Office.
 Sheriff Austin Garrett said the flooding was more extensive than he had seen before, noting that it is usually concentrated in one area, The Chattanooga Times Free Press reported.